 Three-quarter length sleeves create an awesome slimming effect on all arms, so be on the lookout for an option with a longer length sleeve.
 You could also bring a cute jacket, blazer or cardigan along, too.
 Skinny straps or strapless dresses have the opposite effect on arms on camera, so we recommend avoiding those whenever possible if your goal is a set of slimmer-looking arms.

 Heels elongate women’s legs, making them look absolutely fabulous!
 Closed-toed heels in particular look great on camera because they carry out the line of your leg all the way down to your toe.
 If your toes are showing in a peep-toe heel, you might want to schedule a pedicure before your session so you don’t regret letting your feet show.
-These little tricks make all the difference!
+These little details make all the difference!

 QUICK TIP: Bring a pair of easy-to-kick-off flats to wear when moving from place to place in between photos.
 Your feet will thank you later!